IamfromSpace/dhall-roll20-macro/README.md

   Ast.roll/Natural d6

--- Combine all of our individual commands together let attackCommands : Ast.Commands =
+-- Combine all of our individual commands together
+-- NOTE: We'll show more readable way to do this at the end! let attackCommands : Ast.Commands =
-  -- With cons, we can put a new command at the front of a set of commands Ast.cons/Commands
+  -- With cons, we can put a new command at the front of a list of commands Ast.cons/Commands
     emoteCommand
     (Ast.cons/Commands